Red Light Cameras in Chicago: Follow up (August 31, 2014)

 Data: The data analysis here encompassed the entire year of 2009 through all of 2012.
 I have created a research tool for red light camera analysis at MiningChi.com.
 The site allows anyone to find the accident and ticket statistics for any RLC intersection in Chicago.

 Future Work: I hope to update this report during the winter with 2013 data.
-I would also like to extend the data in two ways.
+I would also like to extend the data in several ways.
 First, take into account injuries in accidents.
 Second, use that information along with the type of accidents to generate an economic impact of the red light cameras.
+Finally, take into account traffic volume in these calculations.

 Acknowledgements: The data in this study was collected with the help of several parties.
 First, I would acknowledge the wonderful help of the IDOT in providing accident data.
 The Chicago Tribune’s publication of ticket data acquired through a FOIA was also valuable for my analysis.